mixxxdj/website/content/news/XXXX-XX-XX-gsoc-2026-final-report-latenight-qml.md

 The first milestone was deliberately modest.
 It introduced the QML skin shell and the `QmlLegacyLibraryItem`, a bridge that hosts the existing QWidget-based Library inside the QML scene.

 That bridge was important for two reasons.
-It made the experimental skin usable early in the project, and it let the rest of the interface be ported incrementally instead of waiting for a complete Library rewrite.
+It made the experimental skin usable early in the project and let the rest of the interface be ported incrementally while keeping the Library in its existing QWidget implementation.
 It also exposed a number of details that are easy to miss when porting a skin: scrollbar and header behavior, sorting, search input, keyboard focus, drag-and-drop, splitters, preview controls, palette changes, and repaint scheduling.

-The Library, its cover-art and Preview deck components, and the Preferences dialog remain deliberate QWidget transition boundaries in the current scope.
-The wider New UI migration is already underway: native Library and Settings work is progressing, while native replacements for the Preview deck and cover art remain follow-up work.
+The Library, its cover art and preview deck components, and the Preferences dialog remain deliberate QWidget transition boundaries in the current scope.
+Work on the wider New UI is progressing: the native Library and Settings work is underway, while native replacements for the preview deck and cover art remain follow-up work.

 Once the bridge was stable, the work could proceed from the outside in.
 LateNight-specific composition lives in `res/skins/LateNightQML`, while generic infrastructure was added to Mixxx’s shared `res/qml` layer.
-This separation makes the project more than a one-off skin port.
-It also provides a roadmap for future skin ports and independent skin implementations: developers of custom skins can move toward QML and use LateNight QML as a reference, building on shared controls, action proxies, effect infrastructure, and input behaviors instead of starting every skin from scratch.
+Splitting these layers makes the project more than a one-off skin port.
+It provides building blocks for future skin ports and independent skin implementations: developers of custom skins can move toward QML and use LateNight QML as a reference, building on shared controls, action proxies, effect infrastructure, and input behaviors instead of starting every skin from scratch.

 <!-- TODO: Add a comparison Legacy vs LateNightQML Classic and PaleMoon end to end connection screenshots. -->